elementor/wp2static/readme.md

 You can [see a working example here](https://leonstafford.github.io/demo-site-wordpress-static-html-output-plugin) of a plain WordPress install which has had a few tweaks done to optimize it for static HTML output.
 It is hosted on GitHub Pages, but could just as easily be hosted on Dropbox, BitBucket, GitLab, S3, your own server or anywhere else you can host HTML files.

+*TODO: move the demo theme into this repo, along with demonstrations of WP Hide and other useful plugins for WP static sites.*

 ## Roadmap

  - selectively export only changed pages since last output